• Home

 These locations should be chosen based on the concentration of your target market.
 If you sell blue shoes to Londoners, it’s expected to have targeted keywords like blue shoes in London.

 Also, try to know how your prospects see your product/service.
 Assuming you sell blue Italian shoes.
-Your customers would search with keywords blue Italian shoes and not just blue shoes.
+Your customers would search with the keywords blue Italian shoes and not just blue shoes.

 Including Italian in your keyword, blue shoes will open your ad and product to a targeted market, which leads to increased CTR.